DrAlexLiu/OctoPrint-PiNozCam/docs/releasing.md

 ## Artifacts

-The GitHub tag archive contains the OctoPrint plugin and native runner source, but no runner binary or model. `setup.py` selects one SHA-256-pinned runtime Wheel from the matching GitHub Release.
+The GitHub tag archive contains the OctoPrint plugin and native runner source, but no runner binary or model. `setup.py` selects one runtime distribution for the detected platform and pins its exact version.
+The outer pip process resolves that dependency from its configured package index, normally production PyPI.

 There are eight Wheels in six Python projects: